grammyjs/website/site/docs/plugins/menu.md

 Once the pressed button is known again (and we have checked that the menu is not [outdated](#outdated-menus-and-fingerprints)), we invoke the handler.

-Internally, the menu plugin makes heavy use of [API Transformer Functions](/advanced/transformers.md), e.g. to quickly render outgoing menus on the fly.
+Internally, the menu plugin makes heavy use of [API Transformer Functions](/advanced/transformers.md), for example, to quickly render outgoing menus on the fly.

-When you register the menus in a large hierachy for navigating, they will in fact not store these references explicitly.
+When you register the menus in a large navigation hierarchy, they will in fact not store these references explicitly.
 Under the hood, all menus of that one structure are added to the same large pool, and that pool is shared across all contained instances.
 Every menu is responsible for every other one in the index, and they can handle and render each other.
-(Most often, it is only the root menu that is actually passed to `bot.use` and receiving any updates.
+(Most often, it is only the root menu that is actually passed to `bot.use` and that receives any updates.
-In that case, this one instance will handle the complete pool.)
+In such cases, this one instance will handle the complete pool.)
-As a result, you are able to navigate between arbitrary menus without limits, and still the update handling can happen in `O(1)` because there is no need to search through hierarchies after the right menu to handle a button click.
+As a result, you are able to navigate between arbitrary menus without limit, all while the update handling can happen in [`O(1)` time complexity](https://en.wikipedia.org/wiki/Time_complexity#Constant_time) because there is no need to search through entire hierarchies to find the right menu to handle any given button click.

 ## Plugin Summary